 When it comes to professional-standard grooming tools, Andis are almost unmatched.

 The company’s machines are designed for heavy usage on a variety of coat types, so they are popular amongst professional groomers.
 Andis also has plenty of experience producing machines that clip hair effectively and with minimum discomfort.

 Andis clippers tend to have detachable blades rather than adjustable.
 While the company produces a few with adjustable blades, such as the Pulse Ion, Li and Whisper, these are exceptions rather than the rule.

 Similarly, the majority of Andis clippers are corded.
-While they produce a few cordless options, they probably aren't the best choice in this category.
-If you're looking for a cordless clipper, check out our guide here.
+While they produce a few cordless options, they probably aren’t the best choice in this category.

 As you would expect from professional clippers, many Andis models are expensive – although they produce cheaper models such as the Pro-Animal Kit and Easy Clip Groom.
 Don’t let the price put you off though.
 Clippers should be considered an investment, and Andis models are highly durable so they last a long time.